Seven-Card Stud Poker Rules

 Game Play

-As you can see in the image above, to begin each hand a player is dealt the first two cards face down and then a third facing up.
-This is often called third street.
 The two face-down cards are called the "hole cards" and the face-up card is called the "door card."
 Based on these three cards, one would decide whether or not to continue with the hand.
-Like in any poker variation, starting-hand selection is extremely important in seven-card stud.
+As in any poker variation, starting-hand selection is extremely important, and seven-card stud is no different in that regard.

-Each player gets dealt a total of seven cards, of which three are dealt face down and four are dealt face up.
-From these seven cards the player has to choose his best five-card combination.
-The hand rankings are identical to those in Texas hold'em or Omaha; a royal flush is the best possible hand and the worst hand is the high card hand (no pair).
+Each player is dealt seven cards, three of which are dealt face down and four of which are dealt face up.
+From these seven cards, the player has to create his best five-card combination.
+The hand rankings are identical to those in Texas Hold 'em or Omaha; a royal flush is the best possible hand, and the worst hand is the high card hand (no pair).

 Antes, bring-in and betting

-While the blinds are the forced bets in Texas hold'em and Omaha poker, antes are the forced bets placed by every player before receiving any cards.
-As an example, let's think of a $10/$20 seven-card stud game with an ante of $1 and a bring-in of $5.
+While the blinds are the forced bets in Texas Hold'em and Omaha poker, antes are the forced bets placed by every player before receiving any cards.
+For example, let's consider a $10/$20 seven-card stud game with an ante of $1 and a bring-in of $5.

-In games that involve a button that dictates where the action starts, those differ from seven-card stud.
-In seven-card stud, the first player to act from fourth street on is the player displaying the highest-ranking hand.
+Games that involve a button that dictates where the action starts differ from seven-card stud.
+In seven-card stud, the first player to act fro fourth street is the player displaying the highest-ranking hand at the time (note that this does NOT include hole cards — just the visible portion of the hand).

 Before proceeding past third street, though, it is important to have solid hand selection.
 An example of good starting hands in seven-card stud would include the following: